 You would think this post would be redundant by now: people know that the meta keyword tag is useless nowadays, right?
-The truth is that we still see site owners using meta keywords on their website.
-In addition to that, people are still searching for meta keywords according to Google Trends, although there seem to be less queries than 5 years ago.
-That’s why we republish this post about the uselessness of meta keywords for SEO once again.
+Yet we still see site owners using meta keywords on their websites and, according to Google Trends, people are still searching for meta keywords, although there seem to be fewer queries than 5 years ago.
+Which is why we’ve updated this post about the uselessness of meta keywords for SEO once again.

 What are (or were) meta keywords?